harshavardhana04/Smart-blind-stick/README.md

 #intro-git

-This repository is a dumping place for our project files and also a way for us to learn github.
+This is a basic Smart Blind stick that uses an Ultrasonic sensor to check obstacles and warn the user through a Bluetooth connected app.

-thank you
+Details are in the PPT